-2018 BUSINESS HIGHLIGHTS
+2021 BUSINESS HIGHLIGHTS

-With our announced cloud transition in mid-2017, We believe 2018 was a year of substantial progress in positioning the Company for future long-term sustainable growth.
-Entering 2019, we remain focused on driving revenue growth and gaining market share.
+2021 was a year of substantial progress, and we believe the Company is well positioned for long-term sustainable and profitable growth.
+Entering 2022, we remain focused on driving revenue growth and gaining market share with our Manhattan Active® cloud solutions.
 We are confident in our long-term strategy driven by our market leadership in innovative supply chain and omnichannel solutions and services.
+We note however that our objectives for the year are subject to several risks and uncertainties, including the factors set forth in Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.